javaee-samples/javaee7-samples/README.md

 To run them in the console do:

-1. In the terminal, ``mvn -Pwildfly-managed-arquillian`` at the top-level directory to start the tests
+1. In the terminal, ``mvn -Pwildfly-managed-arquillian test`` at the top-level directory to start the tests

 When developing and runing them from IDE, remember to activate the profile before running the test.